 – Blackpool Transport

-Allow dogs on buses and trams.
+Allow dogs on buses and the modern trams.
 You must have it on a lead for the whole of the journey.
 Dogs are not allowed on seats.
 Guide dogs or recognised assistance dogs travel free on both buses and trams.
 You can also buy a new 7 Day Rover ticket for your dog.

 – Cafe Fresch